hphelion/documentation/publiccloud/upload-publish-partner-images135.md

 * Are visible when users list images.
 * Can be used by all users to create new virtual machine instances in the region.

-**Note:** An image whose `is_public` metadata field is `False` is referred to as a private image.
+An image whose `is_public` metadata field is `False` is referred to as a private image.
 Private images are only visible to and accessible by their owners.

 In brief, to upload an image and make it public, you must: